 This is most often documented through written works.
 Original research articles, translational or extension publications, works of synthesis (reviews), and publications about instruction and pedagogy may all be examples of scholarly productivity as appropriate to the field and assignment.
-Non-traditional scholarly formats such as web-based or electronic records may also be considered.
+Non-traditional scholarly formats such as web-based, electronic records or juried designs may also be considered.